faizanCool/DeviceManager/Readme.md

 challenges
   * Validations
   * need to track of data accuracy.
-(Ex: keep devices for test after expected return date without doing update the booking, that may cause inaccurate data for future bookings)
+(Ex: A User keeps a device after expected return date without updating the existing booking with latest expected return date, that may cause inaccurate data for future bookings and crashed existing future bookings)
+        - so for that need a business solution to handle those scenarios.